 Roasting and deskinning peppers is really quite simple.
 Just make sure they’re cool to the touch so you don’t burn your fingertips.

-- 1 medium uncooked onion(s), yellow, finely diced
+uncooked onion(s)1 medium, yellow, finely diced

-- 2 medium uncooked carrot(s), finely diced
+uncooked carrot(s)2 medium, finely diced

-- 1 medium uncooked russet potato, peeled, roughly diced
+uncooked russet potato1 medium, peeled, roughly diced

-- 2 medium pear(s), semi-firm, peeled, cored, roughly diced
+pear(s)2 medium, semi-firm, peeled, cored, roughly diced

-- 1 Tbsp fresh parsley, chopped (for garnish)
+fresh parsley1 Tbsp, chopped (for garnish)

-Set oven rack so it’s 6 inches from broiler; preheat broiler to high.
+- Set oven rack so it’s 6 inches from broiler; preheat broiler to high.
 Line a baking sheet with aluminum foil.

-Put pepper halves skin-side up on prepared baking sheet (line with aluminum foil if desired); broil until skins completely blacken, rotating baking sheet a few times so peppers broil evenly, 10 to 15 minutes depending on strength of broiler.
+- Put pepper halves skin-side up on prepared baking sheet (line with aluminum foil if desired); broil until skins completely blacken, rotating baking sheet a few times so peppers broil evenly, 10 to 15 minutes depending on strength of broiler.
 Immediately transfer pepper halves to a large bowl and cover tightly with plastic wrap to trap in steam (steam will help loosen the skins); let peppers sit until cool enough to handle, 10-15 minutes.
 Hold a pepper half in your hand under running water; rub off and discard charred skin with your fingers.
 Repeat with remaining peppers and then roughly chop peeled peppers; set aside.

-Meanwhile, in a large pot over medium heat, melt butter.
+- Meanwhile, in a large pot over medium heat, melt butter.
 Add onion, garlic, carrots and thyme; sprinkle with a generous pinch salt and a few grinds black pepper.
 Cook, stirring a few times, until vegetables are softened but haven’t taken on any color, about 15 minutes.

-Add roasted peppers, potato and pears to pot; season with salt and pepper.
+- Add roasted peppers, potato and pears to pot; season with salt and pepper.
 Pour in broth; increase heat to high and bring to a boil.
 Reduce heat to low; simmer until potatoes can be easily pierced with tip of a paring knife, 15 to 20 minutes.

-Fish out and discard thyme stems (most of the thyme leaves will have fallen off into soup which is fine).
+- Fish out and discard thyme stems (most of the thyme leaves will have fallen off into soup which is fine).
 Puree soup in pot using an immersion blender - be sure to keep it submerged so hot soup doesn’t splatter (or carefully puree in batches using a regular blender).
 Season to taste with more salt and/or pepper (optional); serve garnished with parsley.

 - Serving size: 1 c